roxton75/Motor-Rental-Java/README.md

 ## 📌Note:
-- Make sure to user Intellije IDEA as an IDE to run this project.
+- Make sure to use Intellije IDEA as an IDE to run this project.
 - Before running complete the database Prerequisites.
 - The UI is custom-made and also uses `setbounds()` in some modules.
 Please make sure that if you are using a small screen, you lower the frame size according to your convenience.